arfontalvoANU/solstice-anim/README.md

 ## Release notes

+### Version 0.2.4

+Sets the CMake minimum version to 3.1: since CMake 3.20, version 2.8 has become obsolete.

 ### Version 0.2.3

 - Remove code that is now part of rsys and upgrade to rsys 0.10.